d2Dreamer/makeitclean/README.md

 This app is integrated with Firebase.

-This app is using the Mapbox Navigation SDK to handle mapping and routing.
+This app is using the Google Maps Navigation SDK to handle mapping and routing.